cspgdds/Visualflee/README.md

 [![Build Status](https://travis-ci.org/cspgdds/Visualflee.svg?branch=master)](https://travis-ci.org/cspgdds/Visualflee)

-This project is an inspiration of the Hackday at the Collaborators Workshop 2017 organised by SSI.
+This project is an inspiration of the Hackday at the Collaborations Workshop 2017 organised by SSI.

 ## Overview